asokolsky/x-bound.examples/1CPU/README.md

 This python test is CPU-bound.
 Because of Python GIL only one CPU is used.

-# Linux on Intel Atom C3558
+# Linux on Atom C3558

 ## HTOP